benchopt/benchopt/doc/benchmark_workflow/install_benchmark.rst

 .. _specify_requirements:

-Specify requirements
+Specifying requirements
 -----------------------

 To specify how dependencies should be installed, you can use the ``install_cmd`` class attribute.
 This attribute accepts two possible values:

 1. ``conda`` (default): Dependencies will be installed using Conda.
 In this case, you should specify the required dependencies in the ``requirements`` class attribute.
+Note that dependencies to install with ``pip`` are also specified with this option.

 2. ``shell``: This option allows you to provide a custom shell script for installing dependencies.
   When using this value, you need to set the ``install_script`` class attribute to the path of your shell script.